cmayer/PolyMoSim/README.md

 A full list of command line parameters is given below.

-### Example analyses:
+### Examples:
-See the Example analyses folder for example analyses.
-The [README-Examples.md](README-Examples.md)
+Example simulations are provided in the Examples folder.
+See the [Examples/README-Examples.md](Examples/README-Examples.md) for a list of examples and a brief explanation.

 ### Full list of command line parameters:
 PolyMoSim-vx.y.z  [--verbosity <integer>] -m <string> -t <string> [-o <string>] [-l <string>] [-n <unsigned>]